zulip/zulip/docs/subsystems/user-docs.md

-# General User Guide Documentation
+# User documentation

-Our goal is for Zulip to have complete, high-quality user-appealing documentation about Zulip's features and how to perform certain tasks, such as setting up an organization.
+Our goal is for Zulip to have complete, high-quality documentation about Zulip's features and how to perform certain tasks, such as setting up an organization.